 With the bench press calculator, you can find your one rep max.
 This is defined as the most force you're able to produce with a single muscular contraction.
 The max bench calculator is really a general one rep max calculator and can be used to find the maximum weight you can lift in any movement, such as the squat, shoulder press, or deadlift.
+In the article below, you can find general information about bench press form, as well as some details about incline bench press and decline bench press.You will also find out how to bench press properly and safely.
+What is more, we provided some world record bench press data.
 Use the 1RM calculator to track your progress towards your strength training goals.

 Why use a one rep max calculator